 What is the name and location of the wildfire?

-As of May 19, 2026, the Santa Rosa Island Fire is burning across the uninhabited Channel Island west of Los Angeles, California.
+As of June 5, 2026, the Santa Rosa Island Fire burned across the uninhabited Channel Island west of Los Angeles, California.

-It's a fast-moving, growing fire and the largest on record for the island (1).
-Almost one fifth of the island has burned, and two historic structures have been destroyed by the fire.
+It was a fast-moving fire and became the largest on record for the island (1).
+Almost one fifth of the island burned, and two historic structures were destroyed by the fire.

 Which cities or areas are affected by the wildfire?

-The fire is active on the southeastern area of Santa Rosa Island.
-There are no population centers nearby.
-However, wind direction could carry the smoke north or east into populated areas.
+The fire was active in the southeastern area of Santa Rosa Island.
+There were no population centers nearby.
+However, wind direction could have carried smoke north or east into populated areas.

-Wildfire smoke can be carried across continents and oceans, meaning it is possible that smoke from the island might impact Santa Barbara or Los Angeles before the fire is extinguished.
+Wildfire smoke can be carried across continents and oceans, meaning it was possible that smoke from the island could have impacted Santa Barbara or Los Angeles before the fire was fully contained.

 What is the current containment status of the wildfire?